-(9) Grab Ownership (Only visible if Hydra Audio Networking is installed)
+(8) Grab Ownership (Only visible if Hydra Audio Networking is installed)

 When a networked source is patched, ownership of it assigned to the console.
 In the case where several consoles share sources on the same network, the console that connects to the source first will be given control (ownership) over that source.
 Other consoles that subsequently connect the same source will not be able to control it.

 In circumstances when the ownership needs to be overridden, the grab buttons allow the console to grab ownership of the network sources, either altogether, individually, or by adding them to a "Grab List".
-For more information on Hydra, see the Hydra Technical Sales Brochure.
+When one or more Hydra sources are added to the grab list, the "Grab All" button changes to "Grab List".
+The grab list can be viewed on the Grab List screen, accessed on the left side of the screen.